wcko87/beatoraja-english-guide/Home.md

 ----------
 ## Setting up beatoraja with Java
+You might want to set up beatoraja this way if you already have Java installed in your computer.

 Note: If you are on Mac/Linux, use `beatoraja-config.command` instead of `beatoraja-config.bat`.

 #### 1. Download 64-bit Java